Blac Chyna Weight Loss: Rob Kardashian’s Ex Has 11 Pounds To Go Post-Baby

 “Rob thinks it’s the right decision.
 Chyna has disappeared for days at a time without communicating or providing any updates.
 This won’t end well.”

-Since the breakup, the two have been focusing on peacefully co-parenting Dream, who’s joined at home by older brother King Cairo Stevenson, Chyna’s now four-year-old son with daddy Tyga.
+Since the breakup, the two have been focusing on peacefully co-parenting Dream, who’s joined at home by older brother King Cairo Stevenson, Chyna’s 4-year-old son with Tyga.
 Tyga, not coincidentally, has been attached to the woman who was this close to becoming Chyna’s sister-in-law, Kylie Jenner.
 Apparently, people in the extended Kardashian universe tend to flock together, as the old saying goes.

 While Chyna is focusing on her own health and her kids, Rob K is trying to get back into the relationship game.
 He’s been trying to shed some flab, according to Life and Style, hitting the gym with a celebrity trainer and posting selfies on social media.
 And while his reality TV career has dried up, for now, with the cancellation of Rob & Chyna, mom Kris Jenner is reportedly “in talks” to develop a Bachelor-style reality dating show to get Rob set up with a new main squeeze, according to an anonymous source.